mikekeith52/Police-shootings-insights_updated/README.md

 This offers three important additional methods for a dataframe:
 - dummy() creates a 0/1 for every unique value in a given column, option to drop original column and to exclude values (create omitted classes)
-- impute_na() uses a simple k-nearest-neighbors model to fill in missing data; I used this for the age column, which was missing around 50 values, I then created buckets for age to create room for error in this process.
+- impute_na() uses a simple k-nearest-neighbors model to fill in missing data; I used this for the age column, which was missing around 50 values (~1.4% of the observations after we subset to White/Black only).
+I then created buckets for age to create room for error in this process.
 I did not use the race variable for this imputation as that would create endogeneity in the models
 - dummy_regex() will create a dummy variable based on if a word is included in a column

 This is how the custom dataframe class was applied to the dataset: